adinasarapu/Microarray_scripts/README.md

 The following microarray (affy) data analysis pipeline is intended to help my collaborators at NIH/NIAID and Duke University.
+Session info provides working environment like the version of R used and the loaded packages. `sessioninfo()` gives a snapshot to help people reproduce what you’ve done or spot any anomalies.

-# Process Affy raw data - normalization, background correction, expression quantification
+# I).
+Process Affy raw data - normalization, background correction, expression quantification

 ## 1. Install `R` and `RStudio`
 ## 2. Install `affy` and `hgu133plus2.db` R packages

 if (!requireNamespace("BiocManager", quietly = TRUE))
   install.packages("BiocManager")
 BiocManager::install(c("affy","hgu133plus2.db"))

 ## 3. Update raw affy data directory and meta data file paths